A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Passive and Active flows

 In Fig. \ref{fig:OR-flow}, we present three distinct OR-type solutions which vary in their $Q_{11}$ and $Q_{12}$ profiles, or equivalently the rotation of $\theta$ between the bounding plates at $y=\pm 1$.
 These numerical solutions are found by taking \eqref{eq:s-comp} (with $s_{min}=0$) and \eqref{eq:theta-asymptotic} with different values of $k$ ($k=0,1,2$), as the initial condition in our Newton solver.
 We conjecture that one could build a hierarchy of OR-type solutions corresponding to arbitrary integer values of $k$ in (\ref{eq:jump_k}), or different jumps in $\theta$ at $y=0$ in (\ref{eq:jump_k}), when $\omega = \pm \frac{1}{4}$.
 OR-type solutions are unstable, and we speculate that the solutions corresponding to different values of $k$ in (\ref{eq:jump_k}) are unstable equilibria with different Morse indices, where the Morse index is a measure of the instability of an equilibrium point \cite{han_nonlinearity}.
 A higher value of $k$ could correspond to a higher Morse index or informally speaking, a more unstable equilibrium point with more directions of instability.
 A further relevant observation is that according to the asymptotic expansion \eqref{eq:theta-asymptotic}, $Q_{11}(0\pm)=0$ and $Q_{12}(0\pm)=\pm \frac{1}{2}$, and hence the energy of the domain wall does not depend strongly on $k$.
-The far-field behavior does depend on $k$ in \eqref{eq:theta-asymptotic}, and we conjecture that this $k$-dependence generates the family of $k$-dependent OR-type equilibrium solutions.
-We note that OR-type solutions generally do not satisfy $s(0) = 0$, but typically exhibit polydomain structures in $\theta$, or equivalently the director $\nvec = (\cos\theta, \sin \theta)$.
-However, as $L^*$ decreases, we find $s(0) \to 0$ for OR-type solutions, for a fixed $p_x$ (see Fig. \ref{fig:effect-of-decreasing-L}).
+The far-field behavior does depend on $k$ in \eqref{eq:theta-asymptotic}, and we conjecture that this $k$-dependence generates the family of $k$-dependent OR-type solutions.
+We note that OR-type solutions generally do not satisfy $s(0) = 0$, but $s(0) \to 0$ as $L^*$ decreases, for a fixed $p_x$ (see Fig. \ref{fig:effect-of-decreasing-L}).